Justinmind’s integration with Azure DevOps

-Justinmind Enterprise is integrated with Microsoft Team Foundation Server (TFS) and you can import and export your TFS work items to and from Justinmind.
+Justinmind is integrated with Microsoft Team Foundation Server (TFS), also known as Azure DevOps, and you can import and export your work items to and from Justinmind.

 - TFS work items are referred to as requirements when imported into Justinmind